berkehanozturk/MovieList/README.md

 # Some Functions That I use
-fetchPopularMovies():   fetching popular movies with page count from api and append the result to movie list isFavouriteMovie() : check for movie is favourite or not setupCollectionViewLayout(isGrid: Bool) -> UICollectionViewCompositionalLayout :  setting up collection view's layout with parametre isGrid loadMore():  triggers when load more button is clicked. increase pageCount 1 and fetchpopular movies again search(searchText: String) :  search function gets searchbartext and search for fetched movies addIssueToFavourites(): add movie to favourite list  using user default removeFromFavourites(): remove favourites from favourite list
+1-fetchPopularMovies():   fetching popular movies with page count from api and append the result to movie list 2-isFavouriteMovie() : check for movie is favourite or not 3-setupCollectionViewLayout(isGrid: Bool) -> UICollectionViewCompositionalLayout :  setting up collection view's layout with parametre isGrid
+4-loadMore():  triggers when load more button is clicked. increase pageCount 1 and fetchpopular movies again 5-search(searchText: String) :  search function gets searchbartext and search for fetched movies 6-addIssueToFavourites(): add movie to favourite list  using user default 7-removeFromFavourites(): remove favourites from favourite list

 # 1-Network